-In conclusion, single use or a combination of the viability assays employed in this study can accurately determine the number of viable adipocytes and other cells, although other assays like the ATP assay and glucose transport experiment should be further investigated for applications to adipose tissue.
+Single use or a combination of the viability assays used in this study can accurately determine the number of viable adipocytes and other cells, although other assays such as the adenosine triphosphate assay28 and glucose transport experiment29 should be further investigated for applications to adipose tissue.
 The major limitation of the current study is that the assays are performed only after enzyme digestion and centrifugation, which partly destroys adipocytes and other cells.
 Thus, directly assessing the original adipocytes and other cellular components without tissue dissociation is difficult.
 A three-dimensional measurement that can allow analysis without tissue dissociation should be developed for a more accurate anatomical evaluation of adipose tissue.